elmahio/documentation/docs/how-to-correlate-messages-across-services.md

 ## W3C Trace Context

 The class `Activity` has been mentioned a couple of times already.
 Let's take a look at what that is and how it relates to W3C Trace Context.
-Trace Context is a specification by W3C for implementing distributed tracing across multiple processes which is already widely adopted.
+Trace Context is a specification by W3C for implementing distributed tracing across multiple processes which are already widely adopted.
 If you generate a trace identifier in a client initiating a chain of events, different Microsoft technologies like ASP.NET Core already pick up the extended set of headers and include those as part of log messages logged through Microsoft.Extensions.Logging.

 Let's say we have a console application calling an API and we want to log messages in both the console app and in the API and correlate them in elmah.io.
 In both the console app and in the ASP.NET Core application, you would set up `Elmah.Io.Extensions.Logging` using the default configuration.
 Then in the console application, you will wrap the call to the API in an `Activity`: